ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 </div>
 ```

-The `<div id="g_id_onload">` division defines the initialization and behavior of the Sign-in process.
+The `<div id="g_id_onload">` element initializes and configures the sign-in process:

-- data-client_id="{{ client_id }}" defines [OAuth 2.0 Client ID](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid), which is necessary.
+- `data-client_id="{{ client_id }}"` specifies the necessary [OAuth 2.0 Client ID](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid).

-- The `data-ux_mode="popup"` defines the mode of Google's sign-in page, which we want to be 'popup' instead of 'redirect' which is more intrusive.
+- `data-ux_mode="popup"` sets the mode of Google's sign-in page to 'popup' instead of the more intrusive 'redirect'.
-- The `data-callback=onSignIn` defines a JavaScript callback function upon a successful sign-in on the Google side.
+- `data-callback=onSignIn` specifies a JavaScript callback function for a successful sign-in on Google's side.
-- The `data-auto_prompt="false` determines whether to display One tap or not.
+- Setting `data-auto_prompt="false"` determines whether to display One Tap or not.

-The `<div id="g_id_sigin">` division defines the presentation style of the Sign-in with Google button.
+The `<div id="g_id_sigin">` division defines the presentation style of the Sign in with Google button.

 ## The Callback Function

-Here is an implementation of the callback function to forward the JWT to the backend.
+Below is an implementation of the callback function to forward the JWT to the backend:

 ```javascript
 <script>